grunkyb/pico-pid-lcd/README.md

 ### For the controller
 - Raspberry Pi Pico with male headers
 - [Pico 0.96" LCD with buttons](https://www.waveshare.com/wiki/Pico-LCD-0.96)
-- BME280 sensor with I2C connection
+- BME280 sensor breakout with I2C connection
 - Jumper wires

 ### For the heater